EmergentBehavior/chizer/README.md

 data/Storj - Decentralizing Cloud Storage-vl3bUzfn2lg.mp4 is NOT encrypted.
 ```

-4. I gzipped above mp4, and ran this program, and judged as not encrpyted.
+4.I gzipped above mp4, and ran this program, and judged as not encrpyted.

 ```
 $ ./chi data/Storj\ -\ Decentralizing\ Cloud\ Storage-vl3bUzfn2lg.mp4.gz